 (Check out this video that represents the days of our life in jellybeans for a quick jolt of perspective.)

 For older children and adults that didn’t get the right kind of assistance at an optimal age, what would be of practical help?
-Here’s a list of practical tips as well as links to some of my previous blogs that may provide further details.
+Here’s a list of practical tips as well as links to some of my previous blogs that may provide further details on dealing with adult dyslexia.

 - Understand what dyslexia is and isn’t.